charleschile/charles-codebook/英语pre.md

 > This pattern includes emails claiming that you have won a lottery when you never purchase one, offer of a large cash discount on something that you never purchased, large prize money in a contest that you never enrolled for and so on.
 The actual intention is usually to direct you to a site where the scammers can get your personal or financial information.

+despite these mentioned before, there are also other techniques and tools can protect us against phishing

 > 1.Email Filters: Implementing advanced email filtering solutions can help detect phishing emails before they reach the inbox.
 These filters analyze incoming messages for phishing indicators like suspicious sender addresses or malicious links.

-> 2.Multi-Factor Authentication (MFA): Even if attackers obtain credentials through phishing, MFA can prevent them from gaining access to accounts.
-MFA requires users to provide additional verification (e.g., a code sent to a phone) beyond just a username and password.
+> 2.Multi-Factor Authentication (MFA): MFA requires users to provide additional verification (e.g., a code sent to a phone) beyond just a username and password.
+Even if attackers obtain credentials through phishing, MFA can prevent them from gaining access to out accounts.

->3.Regular Software Updates: Keeping software up to date, including email clients, web browsers, and operating systems, helps protect against phishing attacks that exploit software vulnerabilities.
+>3.Regular Software Updates: Keeping software up to date, including email clients, web browsers, and operating systems, helps protect against phishing attacks that make use of software vulnerabilities.

+Here are the methods to protect us aginst ransomeware

-> [Backing up your data](http://www.upguard.com/blog/how-to-back-up-your-data) to an external hard drive or cloud server is one of the easiest risk mitigation practices.
-In the case of a ransomware attack, the user can wipe the computer clean and reinstall the backup files.
+>1.
+[Backing up your data](http://www.upguard.com/blog/how-to-back-up-your-data) to an external hard drive or cloud server is one of the easiest risk mitigation practices.
+In the case of a ransomware attack, the user can just wipe the computer clean and reinstall the backup files.

-> Always keep your operating system, web browser, antivirus, and any other software you use updated to the latest version available.
+> 2. Always keep your operating system, web browser, antivirus, and any other software you use updated to the latest version available.
 Malware, viruses, and ransomware are constantly evolving with new variants that can bypass your old security features, so you'll want to make sure everything is patched and up-to-date.

-> Comprehensive antivirus and anti-malware software are the most common ways to defend against ransomware.
+> Also, Comprehensive antivirus and anti-malware software are the most common ways to defend against ransomware.
 They can scan, detect, and respond to [cyber threats](https://www.upguard.com/blog/cyber-threat).

-However, you'll also need to configure your firewall since antivirus software only works at the internal level and can only detect the attack once it is already in the system.
-> [Firewalls](https://us.norton.com/internetsecurity-emerging-threats-what-is-firewall.html) are often the first line of defense against any incoming, external attacks.
-It can protect against _both_ software and hardware-based attacks.
-Firewalls are essential for any business or private network because they can filter out and block suspicious data packets from entering the system.
+The last one is application white listing
 > Whitelisting determines which applications can be downloaded and executed on a network.
 Any unauthorized program or website that is not whitelisted will be restricted or blocked in the case an employee or user accidentally downloads an infected program or visits a corrupted site.
 Using whitelisting software like Windows AppLocker, you can also "blacklist" or block specific programs and websites.